WCram/City_Surfer_VR/README.md

 Allow the player to navigate around a city as if on a self generated ice slide\
 No direct user input on control, only on panel \ slide pitch and yaw\
 Be able to control momentum by tilting the slide forward or backward\
-Use Unity Physics materials to remove friction from slide object\
+Use Unity Physics materials to remove friction from slide object

+WIP:\
+VR Integration in early implementation.
+Player does not turn with the rotation of slide, leads to drifiting and heavy motion sickness.